AliMD/Ammat-sublime/README.md

-# Emmet for Sublime Text 2 plugin
+# Ammat is the AliMDalize of Emmet for One Developers

 Official [Emmet](http://emmet.io) plugin (previously called _Zen Coding_) for Sublime Text 2.